mRickk/innosuisse-startupticker-gingershots/README.md

 ## Running the code

-To run the backend everything has to be done from the CLI, to run the front you may go to 'frontend/src/' and run 'nvm start'
+To run the backend everything has to be done from the CLI, to run the front you may go to `frontend/src/` and run `nvm start`